The Brothers (2001 film)

-The Brothers is a 2001 romantic comedy drama film starring Morris Chestnut, D.L.
-Hughley, Bill Bellamy, and Shemar Moore.
+The Brothers is a 2001 romantic comedy drama film starring Morris Chestnut, D. L. Hughley, Bill Bellamy, and Shemar Moore.
 The film was written and directed by Gary Hardwick, who has directed other films and television series such as Deliver Us from Eva and Hangin' with Mr. Cooper.
 Gabrielle Union, Tatyana Ali, Jenifer Lewis, Tamala Jones, and Clifton Powell also star in the film's ensemble cast.
 Dubbed as the male version of the 1995 film Waiting to Exhale, this film traces the journey of four African-American men as they take on love, sex, friendship, honesty and commitment.

-The film was released in March 2001 and grossed almost $30 million at the box office, which quintupled the movie's production cost of $6 million.
+The film was released in March 2001 and grossed nearly $28 million at the box office, which quintupled the movie's production cost of $6 million.
 It was nominated for NAACP Image Awards and Black Reel Awards.

 Plot

 Jackson Smith, Brian Palmer, Derrick West and Terry White are lifelong friends since childhood.
 The film has separate subplots with each character, showing how their friendships binds them.

 Jackson, a physician, struggles with commitment issues and often has nightmares with a bride.
 When working through his issues with a therapist, she suggests he meet a woman that night and "give his heart to her."
 He soon meets a beautiful freelance photographer who makes Jackson realize that he may be capable of true love and commitment.
 When he finds out that Denise once dated his father, his new outlook on love takes a turn.

 Brian, an attorney, realizes that his chronic womanizing is catching up to him in ways he didn't imagine when a former lover (also the judge in a case he is currently working) sends him to jail.
 He makes a vow to not date African-American women because he believes that they carry unnecessary drama.
 Brian is working to gain custody of his younger brother who currently lives in a affection-less household with his mother.

 Derrick, the only married member of the group, loves his wife and daughter, but is struggling with the idea of his wife not giving him the type of sex he desires.
 After many attempts to convince his wife that pleasing your partner is an important part of a successful marriage, he and his wife separate.
 In addition to wanting more in the bedroom, Derrick is trying to convince his wife to let his ailing mother live in their home.

 Terry, a former womanizer who is tired of playing the field and ready to settle down, is preparing to marry his girlfriend of two months, Bebe, despite the warnings of his friends who feel that he is rushing into the commitment.
 As his wedding day fast approaches, he'll have to decide if he is truly ready to make the leap into the rest of his life.